-Successful applicants have five months from the date of offer to submit a work plan in the online Grants Management System.
+Successful applicants have 5 months from the date of offer to submit a work plan in the online Grants Management System.
 The work plan must be based on a quote for services provided by the successful tender for the project and outline key milestones to be achieved and related claim for payments.
-The tender process must align with council's procurement procedures/guidelines or Local Government Procurement and deliver value for money.
+The tender process must align with the council's procurement procedures/guidelines or Local Government Procurement, and deliver value for money.

-The project will be tracked and managed against the work plan, which must be kept current by the grant recipient, in consultation with Department of Planning and Environment throughout the funded period.
+The project will be tracked and managed against the work plan, which must be kept current by the grant recipient, in consultation with the department throughout the funded period.